- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury-related deaths.

 Scope of the problem

-In 2012, an estimated 372 000 people died from drowning, making drowning a major public health problem worldwide.
-Injuries account for over 9% of total global mortality.
+In 2015, an estimated 360 000 people died from drowning, making drowning a major public health problem worldwide.
+In 2015, injuries accounted for over 9% of total global mortality.
 Drowning is the 3rd leading cause of unintentional injury death, accounting for 7% of all injury-related deaths.

 The global burden and death from drowning is found in all economies and regions, however:

-- low- and middle-income countries account for 91% of unintentional drowning deaths;
+- low- and middle-income countries account for over 90% of unintentional drowning deaths;

 - over half of the world's drowning occurs in the WHO Western Pacific Region and WHO South-East Asia Region;

-- drowning death rates are highest in the WHO African Region, and are 10-13 times higher than those seen in the United Kingdom or Germany respectively.
+- drowning death rates are highest in the WHO African Region, and are 15-20 times higher than those seen in Germany or the United Kingdom, respectively.

 Despite limited data, several studies reveal information on the cost impact of drowning.
 In the United States of America, 45% of drowning deaths are among the most economically active segment of the population.
 Coastal drowning in the United States alone accounts for US$ 273 million each year in direct and indirect costs.
 In Australia and Canada, the total annual cost of drowning injury is US$ 85.5 million and US$ 173 million respectively.